 Council will have the opportunity to consider a motion on the various budgets following the close of the public hearing scheduled for Monday, June 17, 2019.

 IMPACT ON CITY RESOURCES

-Maintenance District revenue and expenses are tracked in their separate funds.
-The Finance Department has confirmed each District's operational and maintenance expenses, revenues and fund balance reserves.
+The Finance Department has confirmed each Districts' operational and maintenance expenses are balanced with available revenue and/or fund balance reserves.

 ATTACHMENTS